 MTA Bridges and Tunnels' powers have been broadened by the Legislature beyond its traditional role as a vehicular toll facility authority within the City.
 MTA Bridges and Tunnels is also authorized to participate in the financing of capital projects for the Transit and Commuter Systems, the MTA Bus System and MTA Staten Island Railway.
 The CBD Tolling Program is also an authorized project of MTA Bridges and Tunnels.
 See "PART 5.
-STATISTICAL INFORMATION - RIDERSHIP AND FACILITIES USE - Central Business District Tolling Program."
-Under the MTA Bridges and Tunnels for CBD Tolling Program purposes, but moneys in the CBD Tolling Capital Lockbox Fund may not be used for MTA Bridges and Tunnels Facilities and cannot be comingled with any other MTA Bridges and Tunnels monies.
-Currently, the proceeds of bonds issued under the MTA Bridges and Tunnels Senior and Subordinate Resolutions may not be used to finance CBD Tolling Program facilities, though they may in the future qualify as additional projects that can be financed thereunder.
+STATISTICAL INFORMATION -RIDERSHIP AND FACILITIES USE - Central Business District Tolling Program."
+Under the MTA Reform and Traffic Mobility Act, monies in the CBD Tolling Capital Lockbox Fund cannot be commingled with any other MTA Bridges and Tunnels monies.
+Currently, the proceeds of bonds issued under the MTA Bridges and Tunnels Senior and Subordinate Resolutions may not be used to finance CBD Tolling Program facilities, although such facilities may in the future qualify as additional projects that can be financed thereunder.
+Notwithstanding the foregoing, on December 18, 2019, the MTA Bridges and Tunnels Board approved and adopted the CBDTP Second Subordinate Revenue Resolution (Central Business District Tolling Program) (the "CBDTP Second Subordinate Revenue Resolution"), which authorized the issuance of obligations to finance costs related to the design, build, and installation of infrastructure, tolling systems and allowable implementation expenses necessary for the operation of the Central Business District Tolling Program.
+Obligations issued under the CBDTP Second Subordinate Revenue Resolution will be payable from MTA Bridges and Tunnels revenues after the payment of debt service on obligations issued under the MTA Bridges and Tunnels Senior and Subordinate Resolutions, the proceeds of which bonds can only be used to finance bridge and tunnel and transit and commuter projects.
+As of April 30, 2021, no MTA Bridges and Tunnels CBDTP Subordinate Revenue Bonds have been issued.